mesosphere/playa-mesos/README.md

 ## Jenkins Mesos Integration

 For further information on Jenkins integration with Mesos see [Building a framework on Mesos](http://www.youtube.com/watch?v=TPXw_lMTJVk).
-Jump to 16m30s for specifics on how you can enable the Jenkins Mesos Framework and create jobs which run on the cluster.
+Jump to 16m30s for the exact steps necessary to spin up Jenkins slaves using Mesos.
+The Jenkins Marathon job shown in the Quick Start section has the Mesos plugin enabled.

 ## Common Tasks